-- 74. The OfS also expects RHEBs to notify us in a timely manner of any material changes which affect the way in which they are delivering their responsibilities under the duty. - 75.
+- 74. The OfS also requires a registered provider to use the OfS portal (in accordance with the reportable event guidance) to notify us of any material changes which affect the way it is delivering its responsibilities under the duty.
+Non-registered providers should report material changes directly to the OfS's Prevent team via Prevent@officeforstudents.org.uk. - 75.
 There are five categories of material change which we would expect providers to report to the OfS: - a.
 Significant changes to policies or processes relating to the Prevent duty as previously assessed by the OfS (for example, a significantly changed welfare or information technology policy, or a major revision to a process for managing external speakers and events). - b.
 Changes of responsibility for Prevent (for example, appointing a new Prevent lead). - c.
 Changes of control (for example, new governance structures which change the oversight of the Prevent duty). - d.
 Changes to location (including addition of a new campus). - e.
 Changes to teaching provision (for example from online to face-to-face provision, any changes to curriculum that may have an impact on Prevent-related policies, such as security-sensitive research policies for example, or significant changes to partnership arrangements, e.g. subcontractual teaching arrangements, that may impact upon Prevent-related considerations).